restorecommerce/chassis-srv/README.md

 ### Server

 A [Server](src/microservice/server.ts) provides service endpoints.
 An endpoint is a wrapped gRPC method accessible from any gRPC clients.
-At the client side an endpoint is an exposed service function of one server.
-On the server it is one exposed business logic function.
-Endpoints connect to each other via transports.
-Clients connect to these endpoints.
 Endpoint calls may be intercepted with multiple chained middlewares, depending on the business logic.
 Service responses always include a result or an error.
 When a `Server` is instantiated, it is possible to bind one or more services to it, each of them exposing its own RPC endpoints with an associated transport configuration (port, protobuf interfaces, service name, etc).
 Note that other transport types beside `gRPC` are theoretically possible, although that would require an extension of the `Server` class with a custom transport config.